apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 # Comet Plugin Architecture

+## Overview

+The Comet plugin enhances Spark SQL by introducing optimized query execution and shuffle mechanisms leveraging native code.
+It integrates with Spark's plugin framework and extension API to replace or extend Spark's default behavior.

+---

+# Plugin Components

 ## Comet SQL Plugin

-The entry point to Comet is the `org.apache.spark.CometPlugin` class, which can be registered with Spark by adding the following setting to the Spark configuration when launching `spark-shell` or `spark-submit`:
+The entry point to Comet is the org.apache.spark.CometPlugin class, which is registered in Spark using the following
+configuration:

 ```
 --conf spark.plugins=org.apache.spark.CometPlugin
 ```

-This class is loaded by Spark's plugin framework.
-It will be instantiated in the Spark driver only.
-Comet does not provide any executor plugins.
+The plugin is loaded on the Spark driver and does not provide executor-side plugins.

 The plugin will update the current `SparkConf` with the extra configuration provided by Comet, such as executor memory configuration.